Updated: Feb 21, 2022

 These indicators are used to measure the speed of a script in a given period.

-Short term traders focus on scrips moving significantly in one direction with adequate volume to make quick money.
-For this reason, they use momentum indicators like RSI, Stochastics, CCI, and Williams %R, etc.
+Short-term traders focus on scrips moving significantly in one direction with adequate volume to make quick money.
+For this reason, they use momentum indicators like RSI, Stochastics, CCI, Williams %R, etc.